New law drives Uganda's embattled gays deeper into shadows

 Gays report being harassed - one was even beaten.
 Beyonce Karungi, a transgender activist, was punched and kicked by a mob in January.
 "We're going to chase you out of Kampala," the men shouted, Karungi told Reuters when recounting the incident.

 Passing the law has come at a cost for Uganda.
-The World Bank and donors - Sweden, Norway, Denmark and the Netherlands - have withheld aid or loans worth more than $118 million.
+The World Bank and donors - Sweden, Norway, Denmark and the Netherlands - have withheld aid or loans worth more than $118 million (70 million pounds).
 Uganda's currency has tumbled on fears of further cuts to this vital source of hard currency.
 Investors are nervous.

 "DESTROYING OUR SOCIETY"